-Confirming a conjecture of Erdős, it was shown in [33] that if a graph is ε -far from being k-colorable, then it contains a non k-colorable subgraph of size that depends only on ε .
-In [11] this result was extended to any monotone graph property.
-As we have alluded to in Subsection 2.1, the main technical result of this paper, Lemma 4.2, immediately implies that this result can be extended to any hereditary graph property.
+Confirming a conjecture of Erdős, it was shown in [27] that if a graph is ε -far from being k-colorable, then it contains a non k-colorable subgraph of size $c(\epsilon)$.
+In [10] this result was extended to any monotone graph property.
+The main technical result of this paper, Lemma 4.2, immediately implies that this result can be extended to any hereditary graph property.
 In fact, we can show that a similar result holds for any graph property.